jeju2486/GWAS-GOLD/README.md

 ## Warning

-1. **Current Compatibility**: `maskGWAS` is currently only runnable on ARC servers.
+1. **Current Compatibility**: `maskGWAS` is currently only runnable on if the requirements are fully ready.
+Check the requirements first, if there is any error.
-   *Todo*: Learn Conda to make it generally runnable.
 2. **Dependency Requirement**: Ensure that `unitig-caller` is properly downloaded and configured in your environment.

 ## Requirements